no2223/ai-how.github.io/_posts/2018-05-27-Input pipeline for deep learning experiments.md

 ---
 layout: post
-title: Input pipeline for deep learning experiments: Keras, Tensorflow and Pytorch
+title: Input pipeline for deep learning experiments in Keras, Tensorflow and Pytorch
 published: true
 comments: true
 ---
+# Input data pipelines for deep learning experiments

 Increasing list of algorithms and techniques aiming to improve the performance of deep learning models often instills a curiosity to benchmark how well these models perform.
 Benchmarking these techniques (on a dataset specific to business) often require writing your own pipeline which could quickly fetch mini-batches and run multiple iterations to search for optimal hyper parameters.